Faxundo/OldLegends/README.md

   - Boomerang Pickaxe
   - ...
 - Improve the visual section.
-- Add lore for each weapon:
+- Add lore for each item:
   - Emerald Mourning
   - Swallows Storm
-- Questline of special misions for each weapon.
+- Questline of special misions for each item.

+# Changelogs
-## Changelogs
+## 1.0.0
-1.0.0 - First Release
+  - First Release
-2.0.0
+## 2.0.0
   - Added Swallows Storm
   - Old Legends weapons now are fireproof
+  - EmeraldMourning has +1 Damage
+  - Changes in how active ability works.
+Now uses Keybinding, per default is 'Z' for Main Hand and 'X' for Off Hand.
+  - Lyfecicle changes